 It seemed like a good idea at the time… and still does

 Why not?
-Well, I was aware of a few reasons why not – but more on that in the next section.
+Well, I was aware of a few reasons why not (but more on that in the next section).
 Personally, though, when I thought about the choice between putting money into some overheated financial markets or putting it into the roof over our heads, it seemed logical to do the latter.

 What we got out of it immediately was a feeling of satisfaction and peace of mind.
 We’ve always looked at debt as something that you don’t simply try to manage, but something you strive to get out of as soon as possible.
-That may sound terribly old-fashioned, but years later, having witnessed a housing crisis in which too many people lost their homes because they had failed to build equity, I can tell you I’m even happier for having played it safe.
+That may sound terribly old-fashioned, I know.
+But years later, having witnessed a housing crisis in which too many people lost their homes because they had failed to build equity, I can tell you I’m even happier for having played it safe.